Oichkatzelesfrettschen/Avrix/README.md

 points-to analysis for slightly smaller binaries.

 Ubuntu 24.04 ships `gcc-avr` based on GCC 7.3.0 which only supports the C11 language standard.
-For bleeding-edge features one may install `gcc-avr-14` from the **team-gcc-arm-embedded** PPA.
-The library builds cleanly with either compiler but is written to remain compatible with C11.
+If newer AVR compilers become available via Launchpad you may substitute them here, but the codebase remains compatible with the stock tools shipped by Ubuntu.

 ## Hardware Target: Arduino Uno R3